ohler55/oj/README.md

  - Using the xmlschema option with :object mode now saves time as a string and preserves the timezone.

- - TBD Rational loop in active support fix
+ - Rational recursive loop caused by active support fixed.

+ - Time in mimic_JSON mode are now the ruby string representation of a date.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).